Quickstart: Deploy Azure Bastion in a virtual network using an ARM template

 Setting Example value

-Subscription Select your Azure subscription
+Subscription Select your Azure subscription.

-Region Enter East US
+Region Enter East US.

-4. Select the Review + create tab or select the Review + create button.
+4. Select the Review + create tab, or select the Review + create button.
 Select Create.

 Validate the deployment

-In this section, you'll validate the deployment of Azure Bastion.
+To validate the deployment of Bastion:

 1. Sign in to the Azure portal.